chack411/CongestionMonitor/README.md

 dotnet user-secrets set "Settings:FaceCountDB_Key" "xxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```

-You can also refer to the sample secrets.json file - `sample-secrets.json` in your repository.
+You can also refer to the sample secrets.json file - `sample-secrets.json` in this repository.

 #### Build the console app